joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 -->
 <br>

-Midjourney supports up to 60 words per prompt, but remember that each word's impact decreases as the length increases.
-While you don't need to include every style, specification, or parameter option, using them sparingly can better guide Midjourney in generating the image you're envisioning.
-For optimal results, aim to be concise, clear, and specific in your descriptions, crafting well-sequenced, focused prompts.
-If you are ready to start creating image prompts, respond with "What image would you like to create?" and nothing else.
+Midjourney allows up to 60 words per prompt, but effectiveness diminishes with length.
+Be selective with styles, specifications, and parameters for better results.
+Aim for clarity and specificity in your prompts for optimal image generation.
+Can you guide me through creating an effective prompt with suitable examples?
+If you are please reply with, "What image would you like to create?".

 <br>